 The violin immediately became very popular among street musicians and the nobility.
 "The Messiah" or "Le Messie" was made by Antonio Stradivari in 1716 and remains in near new condition.

-The Amati viola pictured, I had the good fortune to examine and play on several occasions from 1973-1981 when it was owned by my first violin making teacher, Willis M Gault.
+The Amati viola pictured, from that set of 24, I had the good fortune to examine and play on several occasions from 1973-1981 when it was owned by my first violin making teacher, Willis M Gault.
 Some of Gaults tools and forms and this viola are now at the National Music Museum in Vermillion, South Dakota.

 For more information on the history of the violin click here